parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 Help change the value between number and bytes, or number array to bytes array.

-### Protocal
+### Protocol

 Manage all protocals and implement a lazy loading method.

 ### Utility

-Manage several types of Protocal to a same calling interface.
+Manage several types of Protocol to a same calling interface.

 ### Machine